90 Percent as a Decimal: A complete walkthrough

 The Underlying Mathematical Principle

 The process of dividing by 100 is equivalent to moving the decimal point two places to the left.
-Every whole number has an implied decimal point to its right.
-For example, the number 90 can be written as 90.0.
-Moving the decimal point two places to the left, we get 0.90, which simplifies to 0.9.
-This shortcut is a valuable tool for quick conversions.
+Day to day, every whole number has an implied decimal point to its right.
+To give you an idea, the number 90 can be written as 90.0.
+Moving the decimal point two places to the left, we get 0.Think about it: 90, which simplifies to 0.
+9. This shortcut is a valuable tool for quick conversions.

 Practical Applications of 90 Percent as a Decimal